jw-coder84/CI-Project-Portfolio-5/README.md

 ## Business Requirements

 * 1 - The client is interested in conducting a study to visually differentiate a healthy cherry leaf from one with powdery mildew.
-* 2 - The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.
+* 2 - The client is interested in telling whether a given cherry leaf is covered with powdery mildew or not.

 ## Hypothesis and how to validate?